What Type of Dishes can I use in my KitchenAid Microwave?

 Specialty Microwave Cycles

 Some microwave models have specialty cycles that allow different cookware or bakeware to be used.
 Below is a list of some of these cycles.
-Please refer to your Use and Care guide for specific information regarding these specialty cycles.
+Please refer to your Owner's Manual for specific information regarding these specialty cycles.

 Convection/Combination Cycles: Metal bakeware may be used only during convection (bake) cycles.
 Use ovenproof, microwave-safe cookware for all other convection and combination cycles.